 The COVID-19 pandemic caused higher ed institutions to quickly pivot from face-to-face learning to remote learning within a matter of weeks.
 This was no small task for universities and colleges, as many did not have the infrastructure in place to handle such a change.

-Some were more prepare for the switch due to faculty development for online teaching and instructional designers who help build and/or design online courses, while others struggled to transfer traditional in-person classes to a quality online format.
+Some were more prepared for the switch due to faculty development for online teaching and instructional designers who help build and/or design online courses, while others struggled to transfer traditional in-person classes to a quality online format.
 Regardless of each institution’s preparation and resources, all of higher ed struggled to do the following: make traditional on campus, in-person lab courses and transition them to online labs.

 With that in mind, Dean Michael Georgiopoulus of the College of Engineering and Computer Science (CECS) created three different task forces within the college to transition their curriculum to an online format.
 Under the guidance of Associate Dean Dr. Manoj Chopra, the following taskforces were formed in the spring of 2020:

 - CECS Senior Design Courses Taskforce: Mark Steiner, Steven Duranceau, Mark Heinrich, Luis Rabelo, Yajie Dong, Samuel Richie

 - CECS Labs Taskforce: Hansen Mansy, Joseph Laviola II, A H M Anwar Sadmani, Gene Lee, Kausik Mukhopadhyay, Chung Yong Chan

 - CECS Innovative Remote Instruction Taskforce: Reza Abdolvand, Parag Banerjee, Richard Biehl, Celina Dozier, Marino Nader